Measurement And Adjusted Files

 Measurement File

-A measurement file is a temporary Helix file made for measuring.
-MatchPatch changes routing so the computer can send the reference DI into the Helix and record the processed output.
+A measurement file is a temporary processor file made for measuring.
+MatchPatch changes routing so the computer can send the reference DI into the processor and record the processed output.

 Measurement files often use _measurement in the filename.